 **IK:** How did you first become interested in punk?

-GM: I grew up in New Brunswick, Canada, right across the border from Maine in a really rural place.
+**GM:** I grew up in New Brunswick, Canada, right across the border from Maine in a really rural place.
 I had four older brothers and sisters who went away to college in Europe and all over.
 They’d come back and bring punk records.
 I went from listening to the Kinks to Led Zeppelin.
-They brought back the Velvet Underground’s Live at Max's Kansas City, and I remember thinking, _Why did they have such a cool club in Kansas City?_ I didn’t listen to Patti Smith until college.
-I thought she was a hippie because of the Easter cover.
+They brought back the Velvet Underground’s _Live at_ (2), and I remember thinking, _Why did they have such a cool club in Kansas City?_ I didn’t listen to Patti Smith until college.
+I thought she was a hippie because of the _Easter_ cover.

 **IK:** Recently Joseph Corré, the son of Sex Pistols’ manager and punk impresario Malcolm McLaren, wanted (3) for the 40th anniversary of the Sex Pistols’ first album, saying that punk was lame now in comparison to what it used to be.
 Do you think that the punk scene now has become lame and tame?